 If you can find a spot to park in the extremely small parking lot, you will be rewarded with one of the best beaches in the country.
-From white sandy stretches of coast to rocky bluffs, there are many different things you can photograph here.
+From white sandy stretches of the coast to rocky bluffs, there are many different things you can photograph here.

 15. Pacific Coast Highway

 One of California’s most famous destinations and possibly the most well known drive there is.
 Driving along this highway you will find plenty of stunning lookouts and bluffs, as well as views of the ocean.

 One of the great benefits of the Pacific Coast Highway is that there are no fees to cruise down this road, and you have very easy access to plenty of landscape shots without